Experts Discuss Postbiotic Innovations in Probiotic Skinbac Technology - ExBulletin

 CDU: What are the potential impacts of heat-treated probiotic formulations on cosmetic manufacturers?

-Anthony Armada (AA): Heat-treated probiotics are inconsistent.
+AA: Heat-treated probiotics is a contradiction.
 Probiotics have an internationally recognized definition that they are alive, administered in appropriate amounts to target species such as humans and dogs, and have demonstrated health benefits, which is Means a clinical trial against a placebo.
 Since they are alive, they will not be alive if heat treated.

 Then it becomes postbiotics, or paraprobiotics, and there is an international definition by the same group that published an opinion on the definition of probiotics.
 Some researchers disagree about the true definition of postbiotics.
 There are definitions of prebiotics, synbiotics, prebiotics and probiotics combined, but postbiotics or paraprobiotics are non-viable cells or extracts of those cells. and have demonstrated health benefits.